William "Hootie" Johnson: Augusta National

-As former chairman and current "Chairman Emeritus" of Augusta National Golf Club, Johnson held the chairmanship from 1998 to 2006 and directed two significant overhauls of the golf course, allowed 18-hole network television coverage of the tournament for the first time, and made significant changes in Masters qualifying procedures.
-He was succeeded by Billy Payne.
+Johnson was the chairman of Augusta National Golf Club, which hosts the annual Masters Tournament, from 1998 to 2006.
+He directed two significant overhauls of the golf course, allowed 18-hole network television coverage of the Masters for the first time, and made significant changes to the tournament's qualifying procedures.
+He was succeeded by Billy Payne, and was named the club's chairman emeritus.

 2002 membership controversy

 Johnson was widely known for a disagreement beginning in 2002 with Martha Burk, then chairwoman of the Washington-based National Council of Women's Organizations, over admission of female members to Augusta National.
 Burk contended that hosting the Masters Tournament at a male-only club, constituted sexism because 15% of the club's membership were CEO's, many of them Fortune 500 CEO's.
 Johnson characterized Burk's approach as "offensive and coercive", and despite efforts to conflate the issue with sexism and civil rights, Johnson maintained the issue had to do with the rights of any private club.

-For her part, Burk – whose childhood nickname was also Hootie – was "called a man hater, anti-family, lesbian, all the usual things."
-For his part, according to former CEO and Chairman of Bank of America, Hugh McColl (friend and member of Augusta National), Johnson was portrayed as a Senator Claghorn type – i.e., a blustery defender of all things Southern.
+Burk – whose childhood nickname was also Hootie – was "called a man hater, anti-family, lesbian, all the usual things."
+According to Hugh McColl, former CEO and chairman of Bank of America, and a friend and member of Augusta National, Johnson was portrayed as a Senator Claghorn type – a blustery defender of all things Southern.

 Following the discord, which included Burk's launching a now defunct website augustadiscriminates.org, two club members resigned: Thomas H. Wyman, a former CEO of CBS, and John Snow, following his nomination by then-President George W. Bush to serve as Secretary of the Treasury.
-The International Olympic Committee, upon considering golf an Olympic sport in 2016, re-examined whether the sport itself fits the goal of a "sport practiced without discrimination with a spirit of friendship, solidarity and fair play."

-In 2012, Johnson nominated Darla Moore to become a member of Augusta National; Moore and Condoleezza Rice became the first two female members of Augusta National.
+In 2012, Johnson nominated Darla Moore to become a member of Augusta National; Moore and Condoleezza Rice became the first two female members of the club.